setms/book/docs/introduction/software-engineering.md

 The year after SWEBOK V3 came out, Mary Shaw argued that what we're doing in software development isn't engineering
 @@Shaw2015.
 Alan Kay recently agreed @@Kay2021.
+This debate keeps flaring up from time to time @@DeMarco2009, @@Holub2023.

 Some random data points further support this assessment: